Lesson Two: Do You See What I See?

 Objectives: Students will:

-- Identify livestock unique to Wyoming by circling them on the Wyoming Resource Map
+- Identify livestock in Wyoming by circling them on the Wyoming Resource Map

 - Identify what products are livestock and which are not